Top 10 Spanish Concepts You Won’t Find in English

 I feel like watching television and eating junk food.

-Ajeno is a word that describes all that is outside of oneself, something that corresponds to someone else, or that feels unrecognizable.
-Ajeno applies to feelings, topics, and conversations.
-Ajeno can also be used to describe freedom from something.
+The last of our Spanish concepts is ajeno, a word that describes all that is outside of oneself, something that corresponds to someone else, or that feels unrecognizable.
+It applies to feelings, topics, and conversations.
+Ajeno can also describe freedom from something.
 If someone is ajeno to sadness, that means this person does not know how sadness feels like, for example.

 Nunca había ido a un bar de salsa, me sentía ajeno a ese ambiente.